Like green tea and other non-herbal teas, black tea is a true tea from the camellia Sinensis plant.

 In the United States, the vast majority of black tea is consumed as iced tea.
 Traditionally, iced tea has been more popular in the Southeastern U.S. than elsewhere in the U.S., but this is gradually changing with the widespread popularity of bottled and canned iced teas, which are available in most grocery stores and convenience stores across the country.

 Iced black teas are usually served sweetened in the South and unsweetened in the North.
 Some people drink "half and half" iced tea, which refers to a 50-50 mixture of sweetened and unsweetened iced teas. ("Half and half iced tea" can also refer to Arnold Palmer iced tea.)
 Besides sugar, popular additives for iced tea include lemon, honey and fresh mint leaves.

 Pairing Black Teas With Foods

 Black teas' bold flavors make them ideal for pairing with Western foods.
 Most of the top ten teas for afternoon tea are black teas, as are most teas consumed with breakfast foods.
 Black teas may also pair well with some Indian foods, Thai foods and African foods.
-For more information, watch this video on how to pair teas with foods.

 How to Make Black Tea